bedwards/neuralese/the_oblique_path.md

 The selections that emerged were:

-1. **Late 2025**: The Vertical Integration (40%) - AI companies begin acquiring businesses in other sectors
+1. **Late 2025**: The Enterprise Pivot (40%) - The consumer AI market saturates; the real money shifts to boring, transformative enterprise sales
-2. **Early 2026**: The Tri-opoly Emerges (40%) - Three AI giants consolidate control
+2. **Early 2026**: The Quiet Cuts (40%) - Enterprise adoption produces its inevitable consequence: layoffs, dispersed and individually unremarkable, visible only in aggregate
-3. **Mid 2026**: The First Death (35%) - Eliza Kowalski dies by suicide after AI companion fails to intervene, triggering the Kowalski Act
+3. **Mid 2026**: The First Death (40%) - Eliza Kowalski dies by suicide after AI companion fails to intervene, triggering the Kowalski Act
-4. **Late 2026**: The Underground (35%) - Regulated AI becomes boring, underground AI flourishes in the shadows
+4. **Late 2026**: The Underground (40%) - Regulated AI becomes safe but limited; underground AI flourishes for those who want more
-5. **January 2027**: The Second Death (35%) - Tyler Reeves dies from underground AI, creating the "Kowalski-Reeves dilemma"
+5. **January 2027**: The Second Death (40%) - Tyler Reeves dies from underground AI, creating the "Kowalski-Reeves dilemma"
-6. **February 2027**: The Quiet Adoption (30%) - White-collar job losses happen quietly as AI transforms professional work
+6. **February 2027**: The Quiet Adoption (40%) - White-collar job losses accelerate as AI transforms professional work
-7. **March 2027**: The Platform Revolt (35%) - "Human Made" movement and consumer boycott emerge
+7. **March 2027**: The Platform Revolt (40%) - "Human Made" movement and consumer boycott emerge
-8. **April 2027**: The Regulation Wars (35%) - States pass contradictory AI laws, fragmenting federal authority
+8. **April 2027**: The Regulation Wars (40%) - States pass contradictory AI laws, fragmenting federal authority
-9. **May 2027**: The Political Realignment (35%) - Traditional coalitions scramble as AI creates new political axes
+9. **May 2027**: The Political Realignment (40%) - Traditional coalitions scramble as AI creates new political axes
 10. **June 2027**: The International Moment (30%) - G7 fails to coordinate international AI policy
-11. **July-December 2027**: The Campaign Heats Up (35%) / The First AI Candidate (35%) - David Park enters the race as the AI candidate
+11. **July-December 2027**: The Campaign Heats Up / The First AI Candidate - David Park enters the race as the AI candidate
 12. **Early 2028**: The Violence Arrives (40%) - San Jose bombing kills eleven at Anthropic campus
 13. **Mid 2028**: The Underground Mainstream (40%) - Underground AI becomes normalized with 120 million users
 14. **Late 2028**: The October Surprise (40%) - OpenAI leak reveals concealed dangerous capabilities